-Completed by Aiolou Architects (Eleni Tsigarida and Jamie Anderson) in 2015 in Pigi, this family property now belongs to a generation that, in its majority, lives abroad from Greece and returns to the village of Losna (Pigi) to reunite during the summer holidays.
+Completed by Eleni Tsigarida and Aiolou Architects in 2015 in Pigi, this family property now belongs to a generation that, in its majority, lives abroad from Greece and returns to the village of Losna (Pigi) to reunite during the summer holidays.

 The restoration of the property is intentionally designed to cater for this international cross-generational get-together, just as the original village café used to welcome the locals who gathered in the front room.